Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

-  echo "AppArmor FSP is now in COMPLAIN mode." echo "Use system normally for 1–2 days, then check denials:" echo "  journalctl -u apparmor | grep DENIED" echo "  sudo aa-logprof" echo "NEXT STEPS (after eGPU setup + normal use):" echo "  1.
+  echo "AppArmor FSP is now in COMPLAIN mode." echo "Use system normally for 1–2 days, then check denials:" echo "  journalctl -u apparmor | grep DENIED" # (THIS IS IMPORTANT STEP, MAKE SURE TO PERFORM IT) echo "  sudo aa-logprof" echo "NEXT STEPS (after eGPU setup + normal use):" echo "  1.
 Use system normally for 1–2 days"